MichaelAkridge-NOAA/sfm-orthomosaic-tile-viewer/README.md

-# SfM Orthomosaic Tile Viewer
+# SfM Orthomosaic & DEM Tile Viewer

 A lightweight web-based viewer for visualizing large Structure from Motion (SfM) orthomosaics using Cloud Optimized GeoTIFFs (COG), TiTiler, and Leaflet.